decentralized-identity/revocation/meeting_minutes/agenda.md

 - any other business

 Actions:
+- Brian and Mike will be owner of the revocation working item
 - Mike will describe his three types of revocation methods
 - Andrew will describe his newest suggestion for a revocation methods
 - Andreas will suggest a testsetup as base for discussion